gruns/blagoblag/content/drafts/west-wing-revisited-mr-willis-ohio.rst

 Finally, several senior White House staffers, as well as the President and Chief of Staff's daughters get into something of a scuffle in a George Town bar with a group of racist, homophobic, and generally assholish 20 somethings.
+It's no obvious to me how much of the incident would be covered by the press.